Are you wondering where to start reading your Bible? Should you start in Genesis? Ephesians? Proverbs? This post will help!

 What about you?
 What books of the Bible have been your favorite to study?
-What books are you most looking forward to getting into this year?
 I’d love to hear from you in the comments!

 Looking for Bible reading plans to grow your faith?
 Click here to check out our growing list of Bible reading plans.